 Cotoneaster has many uses in the garden, depending on the species.
 Here is a list of common types of cotoneaster:

-- Cranberry cotoneaster (C. apiculatus) makes a good ground cover for erosion control, especially on slopes.
+- Cranberry cotoneaster- Cranberry cotoneaster (C. apiculatus) makes a good groundcover for erosion control, especially on slopes.
 Pink summer blossoms are followed by small, red berries in fall.
 In addition, the fall foliage turns a bronzy shade of red.
-The shrubs grow 2 to 3 feet tall with a spread of up to 6 feet.
+The shrubs grow 2 to 3 feet (61-91 cm.) tall with a spread of up to 6 feet (2 m.).

-- Bearberry (C. dammeri) is another low-growing variety that makes a good ground cover.
+- Bearberry– Bearberry (C. dammeri) is another low-growing variety that makes a good groundcover.
 Small, white flowers bloom in spring, followed by red fruit in late summer.
 The fall foliage is bronzy purple.

-- Spreading cotoneaster (C. divaricatus) forms a 5- to 7-foot shrub with lovely yellow and red fall colors that lasts a month or more.
+- Spreading cotoneaster- Spreading cotoneaster (C. divaricatus) forms a 5 to 7 foot (1.5-2 m.) shrub with lovely yellow and red fall colors that lasts a month or more.
 Red berries that last into mid-autumn follow the white summer flowers.
-Use it as a hedge or tall foundation plant.
+Use it as a hedge or a tall foundation plant.

-- Hedge cotoneaster (C. lucidus) and many-flowered cotoneaster (C. multiflorus) are excellent choices for screening hedges.
-They grow 10 to 12 feet tall.
+- Hedge cotoneaster- Hedge cotoneaster (C. lucidus) and many-flowered cotoneaster (C. multiflorus) are excellent choices for screening hedges.
+They grow 10 to 12 feet (3-4 m.) tall.
 Hedge cotoneaster can be sheared as a formal hedge, but many-flowered cotoneaster develops a naturally rounded shape that is best left alone.

 How to Grow Cotoneaster

 Cotoneaster plant care is easy when you plant it in a good location.
 They need full sun or partial shade, and thrive in fertile soils but tolerate any soil as long as it is well-drained.
-Most types of cotoneaster are hardy in U.S. Department of Agriculture plant hardiness zones 5 through 7 or 8.
+Most types of cotoneaster are hardy in USDA plant hardiness zones 5 through 7 or 8.

 Cotoneaster shrubs only need watering during prolonged dry spells and do fine without regular fertilization, but shrubs that don’t seem to be growing may benefit from a light dose of complete fertilizer.